All Products

 4. After the data is archived, you can log on to the PolarDB console to view the archived databases and tables in OSS, or execute SQL statements to view data in the hybrid partitioned table.

 • To view the archived databases and tables in OSS, log on to the PolarDB console.
-Find the cluster and choose Settings and Management > Cold Data Archive to view information about the archived databases and tables in OSS.
+Find the cluster that you want to manage and choose Settings and Management > Cold Data Archive to view information about the archived databases and tables in OSS.

-• For information about how to view data in the hybrid partitioned table, see Query data in a hybrid partitioned table.
+• For information about how to view data in a hybrid partitioned table, see Query data in a hybrid partitioned table.

 Import data from OSS tables to PolarStore